RCJacH/RCJacH.github.io/content/post/RCMTheory/how-to-practice-music-theory-rudiments-2.md

 Write every other pitch names until all seven are written, e.g. `C E G B D F A`.
 That looks like a chord in the tertian harmonic language.

-What happens if we skip two or three notes?
+What happens if we skip every two or three notes?

 Read up on [quartal and quintal harmony](https://en.wikipedia.org/wiki/Quartal_and_quintal_harmony) if you are interested.

 ## Displacement

 So far, we've been constructing scales from the tonic, but we don't need to constrain ourselves from exploring other possibilities.
-By shifting the sequence of a scale, we can experiment with other notes being the tonic of that scale.
+By shifting the note sequence of a scale, we can experiment with other notes being the tonic of that scale.

 For example, by shifting sequence of `C` major scale by one to the left, we get `D E F G A B C D`.
-Now we have what's called a **mode**, and in this case, the `D Dorian` mode, but the name is not as important as the concept.
+Now we have what's called a [**musical mode**](https://en.wikipedia.org/wiki/Musical_mode), and in this case, the `D Dorian` mode, but the name is not as important as the concept itself.

 Because major scales contain seven different pitches, we can build seven different modes from it.
+They have have different sonic characters, so play with all of them.

 ## Conclusion